cicirello/InteractiveBinPacking/paper/paper.md

 # Functionality

-This is the first public release of Interactive Bin Packing; and it features significant functionality developed specifically for this release, including a self-guided tutorial that explains key concepts of combinatorial optimization, bin packing, and constructive heuristics.
+This first public release of Interactive Bin Packing features a self-guided tutorial that explains key concepts of combinatorial optimization, bin packing, and constructive heuristics.
 It also includes several heuristic modes, in which the user can test their knowledge of the different constructive heuristics.
 When used in a heuristic mode, the user is expected to make decisions that match their chosen heuristic's behavior.
 The application provides feedback on correctness throughout.

 # Target Audience, Instruction Time, and Objectives